Foot Care

 So that is the normal recommendation especially if you are diabetic, to see the foot care nurse on a regular basis.
 Just to alleviate some of the foot care problems that could arise if you are diabetic or have high blood pressure or any other chronic illness.

-I am the provider.
+I am the Provider.

 I provide the education to my Foot Care Nurses.
 I stay on top of what is necessary for them to pursue their job and make their job more relevant.
 It is very important that they get that education and they have the supplies that are needed because they are not readily available.
 They are not in the Northern Store.